-Dr Brian Scott is Chair of the Trustees.
-He is a former Chief Executive of Oxfam Ireland, Dublin and Belfast.
-He joined us in 2012 and brings a wealth of international expertise to the organisation.
-He has worked in a variety of roles with companies and charities throughout Central America, Africa and the Caribbean and has lived and worked in Zambia and Tanzania.
-He specialises general governance, management, advocacy and campaigning.
+Brian is a former Chief Executive of Oxfam Ireland (Dublin and Belfast).
+He joined us in 2012 and brings significant international expertise to the organisation.
+He has had roles with companies and charities in Central America, Africa and the Caribbean and has lived and worked in Zambia and Tanzania.
+He specialises in general governance, management, advocacy and campaigning.

-David Moëd is the Foundation’s Company Secretary.
+David Moëd is the Foundation’s Company Secretary and joined the charity in 1994 as a Trustee.
 His daughter Rosie contracted meningitis when she was eight months old and went on to make a full recovery.
 A Chartered Accountant with a number of businesses, he lives in London and helps us with fundraising contacts as well as being a key member of the finance sub-committee.

 Mathew Gilbert joined us as a Trustee in 2012.
-He is Chief Executive Officer of The Woodford Foundation, a charity working with disabled children in developing countries.
+He is Chief Executive of Signal, a charity working to empower deaf people and people with hearing loss both in the UK and overseas.
 Many of his projects involve people deafened by meningitis.
 Formerly with the World Bank, he has worked in the UK and around the world, and also has considerable experience of the fundraising process with both grant-giving and grant-seeking organisations.

-Professor George Griffin is our Honorary Medical Adviser.
-He first started working with us as the chair of our expert Scientific Advisory Panel.
-Currently Professor of Infection and Immunity in Clinical Sciences at St George’s, University of London, he is also a founder member of the Academy of Medical Sciences and a Government adviser.
+George is Honorary Medical Adviser.
+He initially supported MRF as the chair of the charity’s expert Scientific Advisory Panel.
+Originally trained as a doctor, he is currently Professor of Infection and Immunity in Clinical Sciences at St George’s, University of London.
+George is also a founder member of the Academy of Medical Sciences and a Government adviser.
 His principal research interests centre around the host response to infection and vaccines at the cell, molecular and whole body level.